meikpiep/gauguin-website/src/pages/get-started.md

 * The grid in the upper part.
   * Tap a cell to select it.
-  * Long-tap to enter the possible numer as the value of the current cell.
-Only works if exaclty one number is contained in the list of possibles.
+  * Long-tap to enter the possible number as the value of the current cell.
+Only works if exactly one number is contained in the list of possibles.
 * The key pad.
   * Short-tap a number to create or remove this number as a possible (these are small numbers